← All buyer’s guides

 Questions to ask the seller

-- What percentage of your revenue comes from recurring service contracts versus one-time jobs, and what is your average client retention rate over the past three years?
+1. What percentage of your gross revenue comes from recurring maintenance contracts versus one-time cleanups or projects, and can you provide the actual signed agreements?

 Financing